 15. Fights Anemia

-Lettuce contains iron and folate, both of which are important to combat anemia.
-Folate helps fight what is called megaloblastic anemia, which is another type of anemia where the blood cells are very large and underdeveloped (23).
+Lettuce contains modest amounts of folate, an important nutrient to combat anemia.
+Folate also helps fight what is called megaloblastic anemia, which is another type of anemia where the blood cells are very large and underdeveloped (22).

 16. Keeps You Hydrated